 – Jack Cameron

-As always the comments section is monitored and reserved for those who knew Jawuan and want to share any thoughts of memories of him with us.
+As always the comment section is reserved for those who knew DeAngelo and want to share thoughts or memories of him with us.
 Each comment is approved and moderated before it appears.
 All other comments are deleted and not seen.

 – Jack Cameron

-As always, the comments section is reserved for friends and family of Michael who want to share thoughts or memories of him.
-It is monitored.
-Each comment is approved before it posts.
+As always the comments section is reserved for friends and family of Francisco who want to share memories or thoughts about him.
+All comments are moderated and approved before they are posted.

 – Jack Cameron